arporter/habakkuk/docs/index.rst

 ..
-Habbakuk documentation master file, created by sphinx-quickstart on Thu Aug 25 20:07:06 2016.
+Habakkuk documentation master file, created by sphinx-quickstart on Thu Aug 25 20:07:06 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Habbakuk's documentation!
+Welcome to Habakkuk's documentation!
 ====================================

 Contents: